iovisor/bcc/docs/reference_guide.md

 ### 13. BPF_XSKMAP

-Syntax: ```BPF_XSKMAP(name, size)```
+Syntax: ```BPF_XSKMAP(name, size [, "/sys/fs/bpf/xyz"])```

-This creates a xsk map named ```name``` with ```size``` entries.
+This creates a xsk map named ```name``` with ```size``` entries and pin it to the bpffs as a FILE.
 Each entry represents one NIC's queue id.
 This map is only used in XDP to redirect packet to an AF_XDP socket.
 If the AF_XDP socket is binded to a queue which is different than the current packet's queue id, the packet will be dropped.
 For kernel v5.3 and latter, `lookup` method is available and can be used to check whether and AF_XDP socket is available for the current packet's queue id.
 More details at [AF_XDP](https://www.kernel.org/doc/html/latest/networking/af_xdp.html).

 For example:
 ```C